 The international Master's programme comprises four semesters with in total 120 credit points.
 It is divided into an advanced studies (specialization) phase within the first two semesters and a research phase in the final two semesters.
-Within the advanced studies phase in the first year, students acquire the special knowledge in order to accomplish the research project in the second year.
+Within the advanced studies phase in the first year, students acquire the special knowledge in order to accomplish the Master thesis in the second year.

 The category of modules within each semester is shown in the following table.
 Students acquire 30 credit points (CP) within each semester.
 Examination and teaching language of the course is English.